Thermometry of Gaussian quantum systems using Gaussian measurements: Thermometry of Gaussian quantum systems: Optimal vs feasible measurements

 \subsubsection{Classical Fisher information of Gaussian measurements}

 As we saw in section~\ref{sec:Gaussian_states_measure}, when performing a Gaussian measurement on Gaussian systems the resulting probability distribution, given by~\eqref{eq:prob_comp}, is also Gaussian.
-It is charachterized by its covariance matrix ${\bm V}\coloneqq {\bm \sigma}_{s}^M+{\bm \sigma}$, with ${\bm \sigma}_s^{M}$ and ${\bm \sigma}$ being the covariance matrices of the measurement and the system, respectively.
-In what follows we focus on systems with zero first-order moments.
+It is charachterized by its displacement vector ${\bm d}-{\bm d}_s^M$ and covariance matrix ${\bm V}\coloneqq {\bm \sigma}_{s}^M+{\bm \sigma}$, with (${\bm d}$, ${\bm \sigma}$) and (${\bm d}_s^M$, ${\bm \sigma}_s^M$) being the (displacement vector, covariance matrix) of the system and the measurement, respectively.
+The Fisher information of classical Gaussian distributions is well known and reads

+where we explicitly include in the argument that the classical Fisher information is obtained for measurement ${\bm \sigma}_s^{M}$ conditioned on the covariance matrix of the system being ${\bm\sigma}$.
+In what follows we focus on systems with zero first-order moments, and use the convention ${\cal F}^{\rm C}({\bm \sigma};{\bm \sigma}_s^{M}) \equiv {\cal F}^{\rm C}({\bm 0},{\bm \sigma};{\bm \sigma}_s^{M})$.
 This is motivated by the fact that, at thermal equilibrium, one can always change the basis with a temperature-independent transformation to one with zero displacements.
 Moreover, in most non-thermal scenarios the quadratic nature of the system-sample Hamiltonian is such that the displacement vector of the system vanishes~\cite{PhysRevLett.122.030403,PhysRevA.96.062103,planella2020bath,Lampo2017bosepolaronas,khan2021sub}.
-The Fisher information of classical Gaussian distributions is well known, and we also present a simple proof for it in appendix.
-The final expression is given by
+The proof of Eq.~\eqref{eq:CFI_Gaussian_main} can be found, e.g., in Refs.~\cite{monras2013phase,malago2015information}; in the appendix we also present a simple proof for the case with zero displacement.

-where we explicitly include in the argument that the classical Fisher information is obtained for measurement ${\bm \sigma}_s^{M}$ conditioned on the covariance matrix of the system being ${\bm\sigma}$.